 Periodontitis: Inflammation and loss of the connective tissue of the supporting or surrounding structure of teeth with loss of attachment.

-Plaque: A soft sticky substance that accumulates on teeth composed largely of bacteria and bacterial derivatives.
+Plaque: Plaque is a nasty build up on teeth that are created by bacteria attaching itself to your tooth.
+A soft sticky substance that accumulates on teeth composed largely of bacteria and bacterial derivatives.

 Prophylaxis: Scaling and polishing procedure performed to remove coronal plaque, calculus, and stains.